statox/GOD.vim/README.md

 This plugin helps you to help people!

-You are writting something about Vim on a site which handles markdown language *(like [vi.se](https://vi.stackexchange.com) or [/r/vim](https://reddit.com/r/vim) or even a github Readme file like this one)*, you want to direct your readers to a page of Vim doc?
+You are writting something about Vim on a site which handles markdown language *(like [vi.se](https://vi.stackexchange.com) or [/r/vim](https://reddit.com/r/vim) or even a github Readme file like this one)* and you want to direct your readers to a page of Vim doc?

 Simply use the command `:GOD {help-topic}` to get in your clipboard a markdown string allowing you to link to the http://vimhelp.appspot.com/ online help.